How Should Orthotics Be Made to Stop Bunion Pain and Slow Bunion Growth?

 A number of well done studies have demonstrated how orthotics should be made in order to relieve bunion pain and pressure in the big toe joint.
 Unfortunately, most patients who come through our Seattle foot and ankle clinic who have had orthotics made for their bunion and big toe problems have orthotics that do not adequately relieve pressure in the joint and thus lead to increased pressure and bunion problems.
+Properly made orthotics can help prevent the need for bunion surgery, so be sure to contact us for an appointment as soon as possible if you have bunions or big toe joint pain.

 How Must Orthotics Be Made to Relieve Bunion and Big Toe Joint Pain?